unik-name/docs.unikname.network/docs/uns-network-player/creating-your-unikname-individual.md

 :::

 Don't forget to backup and secure your passphrase, it will allow you to retrieve access to your @unikname in case you change your device.
-Neither <uns/>, nor Unikname will be able to give you back access to your @unikname.
+Neither <brand name="uns"/>, nor Unikname will be able to give you back access to your @unikname.